alhandra/docker-sybase/README.md

 ## This image use the SAP Express Edition

 ### BEFORE YOU BUILD
-        Before you build you should download ASE express edition yourself.
+        1) You should download ASE express edition yourself.
+        2) copy the resulting file ASE_Suite.linuxamd64.tgz to the assets directory

 ### Build

         docker build -t sybase .